asigalov61/SuperPiano/README.md

 Model training time: ~3 days on V100 GPU via Google Colab Pro

-Final Loss:
+Final Loss: ~0.83

-Final Error Rate:
+Final Error Rate: ~27%

+You are welcome to train original model further or fine-tune it with your (smaller) MIDI set.